algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport48.md

 ### Technical Specification

 The technical is finished being written.
 And ready for delivery.
 And it's been checked and corrected.
+The technical was handed down on Tuesday November 27.

 *Rémy Charles, Thibaud Marlier & Manech Lenguens*